rich-junwang/rich-junwang.github.io/content/posts/tech/ml_infra/parallelism/index.md

 Each machine can now locally update the parameters and optimizer state under the assumption that the exact same calculation will happen on all machines.
 NewParams, NewOptimState = g(Params, OldOptimState, GlobalGrad)
 ```

+(1) Each node compute: layer 1 forward -> layer 2 forward -> … -> layer n forward -> layer n backward -> layer n-1 backward -> … -> layer 1 backward
+(2) all-reduce gradients of all layers
+(3) update the weight of each layer

+Note that the forward and backward in step (1) must be conducted sequentially.
+However, we shall note that we don’t necessarily need to wait until all operations in step (1) are completed to start step (2).
+In fact, once layer n backward is completed, we can immediately start to all-reduce layer n gradient and then even update the weight using this all-reduced gradient (as layer n weight is not needed in the backward for layer n-1 to layer 1.)
+Furthermore, we should step (2) are communication operations and backward in step (1) are computation operations.
+So overlapping them should not slow down either.

 ### Pipeline Parallelism